 With so many options, it’s essential to consider all the factors we’ve just covered, including cost, complexity, cross-compatibility, and support.
 Whether you opt for a complete ecommerce platform or build your own tech stack, finding the right combination of tools and software solutions will help you achieve ecommerce success.

 Business functions to build your ecommerce tech stack around

 Now that you have an idea of how to build your ecommerce tech stack, you can start thinking about your specific business needs.

-Below are the key business functions to build your enterprise ecommerce tech stack around, along with best-in-breed vendors to consider for each:
+Here are the key business functions to build your enterprise ecommerce tech stack around, along with best-in-class vendors to consider for each:

-- Content management system (CMS).
-A software application used to create, manage, and update website pages without requiring technical skills or knowledge of programming languages.
+- Content management system (CMS): This is a software application used to create, manage, and update website pages without requiring technical skills or knowledge of programming languages.
 Shopify provides an intuitive user interface, allowing you to easily create and edit content, manage media files, and organize tools like templates, themes, and plug-ins.
 Or you can choose to have a headless CMS that separates where content is stored from where it is presented—the “head.”
 For example, Shopify’s headless tech stack uses a React-based framework.

 - Shipping and logistics software: If you’re a growing enterprise business, you probably need more sophisticated shipping and fulfillment solutions.
 You may want to consider a 3PL integration to outsource your order fulfillment, warehousing, shipping, and other logistics needs to a third-party provider.